 The Common Shares are listed and posted for trading on the TSX under the symbol "AD".
-The following table describes the intraday price range and trading volume of the Common Shares (as reported by the TSX and all other alternative exchanges located in Canada-Source: Bloomberg) in 2018 up to and including March 29, 2019.
+The following table describes the intraday price range and trading volume of the Common Shares for 2019 and for 2020 through March 27, 2019 (source: TMX Money).